UNIQUE FORMS OF CONTINUITY IN SPACE

 Back to basics

-Boccioni's original 1913 plaster of Unique Forms of Continuity in Space still exists and is located at Museu de Arte Contemporânea da Universidade de São Paulo (MAC USP) in Brazil.
-When studying historical photographs, it becomes very obvious that the plaster has changed its appearance over time.
-This is the unfortunate result of multiple restoration efforts (in 1960, 1971 and 1986) to patch up cracks and damage caused by wear and transport between museums and exhibitions.
-The deviations are obvious in the plaster, but they are even more apparent in the multiple bronze copies distributed around the world (1, red arrows).
-This can partly be attributed to the casting process; details are invariably slightly changed or even lost due to the bronze shrinking as it cools.
-However, the large deviations in the 1931 cast means there must have been deliberate changes made to the 1913 plaster before casting.
-Unfortunately, no photographs of the plaster exist from the time of the first casting to corroborate this theory.
-The possibility that changes were instead made to the cast can be dismissed on the grounds of recent comparative 3D scanning research (Magalhães and Zuffo, 2017), which has shown that the Milan cast is virtually identical to the MAC USP plaster.
+Boccioni's original 1913 plaster Unique Forms of Continuity in Space still exists and is housed at the Museu de Arte Contemporânea da Universidade de São Paulo (MAC USP) in Brazil.
+Historical photos reveal that the plaster has changed its appearance over time.
+This is the unfortunate result of multiple restoration efforts (in 1960, 1971 and 1986) to patch up cracks and damages caused by wear and transport between museums and exhibitions.
+These alterations are visible in the plaster and even more pronounced in various bronze casts worldwide.
+While minor differences can result from the bronze casting process (details changed or even lost due to the bronze shrinking as it cools), the significant deviations in the first 1933 cast — made before the restorations — are particularly puzzling.
+Comparative 3D scans (Magalhães and Zuffo, 2017) show that the Milan bronze closely matches the current MAC USP plaster.
+However, the absence of photos from the 1933 casting process leaves it unclear whether the plaster was altered before casting or if the changes stem solely from the bronze shrinkage.
+Further research is needed to investigate this.

 In order to match Unique Forms of Continuity in Space more closely with the reconstructed striding sculptures, it was therefore felt necessary to make a photogrammetric copy (essentially a 3D scan) of the bronze version, then digitally “reverse engineer” it back to its original state with the help of the 1913 photographs of the plaster.